 Point.
 Click.
 Drag.

-Opening this summer at the Henry Art Gallery is the ongoing series of exhibitions organized by Chris E. Vargas, executive director of the Museum of Transgender Hirstory & Art.
+Ongoing series of exhibitions organized by Chris E. Vargas, executive director of the Museum of Transgender Hirstory & Art at the Henry Art Gallery at the University of Washington.
+Exhibit thru Summer 2017.
 Click here for details.